Unscripted Content

 Trivia Crack: The Show

 In each episode, four pairs of possible brainiacs compete to prove themselves as the ultimate Trivia Champ.
-Taking place on a football-field-sized game board, one contestant will spin a 40-foot-tall wheel that determines how many spaces their partner moves and what category their trivia question will fall under.
+Taking place on a football-field-sized game board, one contestant will spin a 40-foot-tall wheel that determines how many spaces their partner moves, and what category their trivia question will fall under.

 The first player to make it through all 90 spaces and the final 10 obstacle course spaces win $100,000 and the title of Trivia Champ!
 In addition to this, viewers at home can play along using the Fox Bet app and earn the chance to win cash prizes and even future appearances on the show.